 Note: Holoscan automatically checks HOLOSCAN_LOG_LEVEL environment variable and sets the log level when the Application class instance is created.
 However, those log level settings are for Holoscan core or C++ operator (C++)'s logging message (such as HOLOSCAN_LOG_INFO macro), not for Python's logging.
 Users of the Python API should use the built-in logging module to log messages.
-The user needs to configure the logger before use (logging. basicConfig(level=logging.INFO)):
+You must configure the logger before use (logging. basicConfig(level=logging.INFO)):